CHALLENGING BEHAVIOR, DISCIPLINE, AND CODE OF CONDUCT

 When a maladaptive behavior is identified that is dangerous, interferes with learning, and/or is stigmatizing to the student, parental/legal guardian consent will be obtained for collection of baseline data and a functional assessment of the target behavior.
 If there are concerns about a prolonged assessment period given the severity of a particular topography of behavior, parental/legal guardian consent may be requested for an immediate behavior intervention probe (see below).

-The assessment period may require a reduction of or suspension of typical educational programming for a reasonable time period – one that allows for a thorough assessment to be conducted and, ideally, for challenging behavior to be reduced to more manageable levels.
+The assessment period may require a reduction of or suspension of typical educational programming for a reasonable period – one that allows for a thorough assessment to be conducted and, ideally, for challenging behavior to be reduced to more manageable levels.
 A behavior intervention probe is designed once behavioral function has been determined.
 Such a probe includes: an operational definition of the target behavior(s), baseline information, functional assessment tools and findings, measurement procedure(s), intervention procedure(s) that include a reinforcement component, and a staff training protocol.
 Parental/legal guardian consent (verbal) is required prior to implementation.
 Written consent must be obtained within 4 days after receiving verbal consent.
 If a probe is found to be ineffective, all data collected to date and functional behavior assessment information will be reviewed and an alternate behavior intervention probe will be developed.
 If data indicate that a probe procedure allows for sufficient reduction in or management of challenging behavior, the probe will be converted into a formal plan – once again, after updated parental/legal guardian consent.
 A formal behavior intervention plan includes: an operational definition of the target behavior(s), baseline information, functional assessment tools and findings, previous procedures used to address target behavior(s) and rationales for discontinuation, measurement procedure(s), intervention procedure(s) that include a reinforcement component, rationales, skill acquisition programs and strategies to increase adaptive alternative behavior, procedures to fade, risks of implementing and not implementing the procedure(s), and a staff training protocol.

 The school’s Human Rights Committee reviews all plans that have any type of restrictive component (e.g., removal from the classroom) to ensure that plans are ethical and respect the rights of each student, that there is evidence of parental/legal guardian consent, and that they are effective in reducing and/or maintaining low levels of target behavior.